-At present, there are Deficits (i.e., Total Demand exceeds the WAFU) for the DYAA and DYCP Weather Event Planning Scenarios.
-The largest current net Deficit in the SDB (2019) is for the DYCP, with a net Deficit across the RWRP-SE estimated to be 28 Ml/d.
+At present, there are Deficits (i.e., Total Demand exceeds the WAFU) for all Weather Event Planning Scenarios, including during a normal year.
+At present these Deficits do not regularly translate to outages to our customers due to our responses, including emergency pressure reduction and management of supplies.

+The largest current net Deficit in the SDB (2019) is for the DYCP, with a net Deficit across the RWRP-NW estimated to be 86 Ml/d.
 The largest Deficit occurs under the DYCP scenario because raw water sources are impacted during the extreme warm periods such as drought which typically coincides with increases in Demand.
-At present these Deficits do not regularly translate to outages to our customers due to our responses, including emergency pressure reduction and management of supplies.
-During a normal year there is a net surplus of 14 Ml/d whilst there is a net surplus of 19 Ml/d in the WCP.
-By 2044 there are deficits for all Weather Event Planning Scenarios.